-iServer creates all server-related temporary files in the AC\DATA\HOME \server\tmp directory.
-The default location of AC\DATA\HOME on a Windows operating system is C:\Actuate11\iServer\data.
+iServer creates all server-related temporary files in the AC_DATA_HOME \server\tmp directory.
+The default location of AC_DATA_HOME on a Windows operating system is C:\Actuate11SP5\iServer\data.
 On a Linux system, it is /<Installation directory>/AcServer/data.
-The start scripts for iServer on a UNIX or Linux system set TMPDIR to AC\DATA\HOME/server/tmp.
+The start scripts for iServer on a UNIX or Linux system set TMPDIR to AC_DATA_HOME/server/tmp.
 Any iServer operation that creates a temporary file is responsible for deleting that file.

-When performing an automatic or manual upgrade from a previous release of iServer to release 11, the following files and folders from the previous release remain in their original location:
+After performing an in-place upgrade from a previous major release of iServer to Release 11, the following files and folders from the previous release have new locations: